szig97/project-2/README.md

 Bath
 Tooltips?

 # 2. What effect does square feet have on house price?
+(Anthony)
-Plotly (Anthony)
+Plotly
 Line graph of Price v Sq.
 Ft

 # 3. What is the distribution of years that houses on sale were built in a given state?
+(Jeannaej)
-Chart.js (Jeannaej)
+Chart.js
 Donut Graph of Year Built

-Readme instructions to recreate database (sam)

 # Datasets:
 https://www.kaggle.com/promptcloud/real-estate-data-from-trulia